-When there exists such a thing as a house for putting an end to, a house for beating down; and when we have erected sufficient of these to effect the extinguishment of tens of billions of vulnerable beings annually, so to squeeze their innards and dismembered parts into shining packets of cellophane where the very blood of the beaten animals still pools in the plastic—
+When there exists such a thing as a house for putting an end to, a house for beating down; and when we have erected sufficient of these to effect the extinguishment of tens of billions of vulnerable beings annually, so to squeeze their dismembered parts into shining packets of cellophane where the blood of the beaten animals still pools in the plastic—

-Because the truth is, no matter how “small, family farm,” “organic, local & pasture raised,” “certified humane” or “welfare approved,” animal agriculture— literally the farming of sentient beings— is at its core is based on the grossest devaluing of life.
+Because the truth is, no matter how “small, family farm,” “organic, local & pasture raised,” “certified humane” or “welfare approved,” animal agriculture— literally the farming of sentient beings— is at its core based on the grossest devaluing of life.
 When you maintain that an animal’s dearest wish for continued existence, and its entire potential lifetime of meaningful experiences, are worth less than the non-essential taste of bacon, hamburger, or cheese; that animals should actually be killed for these fleeting and replaceable pleasures, despite an abundance of plant-based alternatives; then you are saying in effect that these animals are trash.

 And so it was that on October 5, 2016, when a truck hauling pigs to Fearman’s Pork slaughterhouse in Ontario overturned outside the slaughterhouse, instantly killing dozens of pigs and seriously wounding several others, and representatives for a local farmed animal sanctuary offered medical care and permanent refuge to the injured pigs, they were roundly ignored.
 And when representatives of the sanctuary literally begged for the animals’ lives, they were turned away and dismissed, even as the bodies of the still living animals were condemned as no longer viable for sale or consumption.

 Steve Jenkins, one of the proprietors of the sanctuary, wrote: